t-clark04/Clark-Data-Science-Portfolio/MLUnsupervisedApp/README.md

 Simply click [here](https://clark-unsupervised.streamlit.app).
 This link should bring up the published version of the app on the Streamlit website.
 No further steps necessary -- just choose your path and start exploring!
 If you wish to see the underlying Python code, however, you'll have to run it the "hard" way...

 ### The "Hard" Way:
-You'll have to start by downloading the "MLUnsupervisedApp" folder from my data science portfolio repository.
+You'll start by downloading the "MLUnsupervisedApp" folder from my data science portfolio repository.
 To do that, first go to [this link](https://download-directory.github.io/).
 It will open up a page that looks like this:

 <img src="data/Getting_Started_1.png" alt="Getting_Started_1" width="600"/>